beingofexistence13/dx/contributing/core/testing.md

 ### Getting Started

-You can set up a new test using `pnpm new-test` which will start from a template related to the test type.
+You can set up a new test using `bun new-test` which will start from a template related to the test type.

 ### Test Types in Next.js